 6.1.
-Children at the school who are being accommodated, or who have been taken into care, by the LA are legally defined as being 'looked after' by the LA.
+Children at the school who are being accommodated, or who have been taken into care, by the LA are legally defined as being 'Child Looked After' by the LA.
+Children that were in care are defined as 'Previously Child Looked After'.